rakib2067/Typescript/README.md

 ### Declaring Types

-With TypeScript, we annotate our variables with their types in order to declare data types.
+In TypeScript, we annotate our variables with their types in order to declare data types.

 If no type is declared, but a value has already been given to the variable, the TS compiler will automatically infer types based on values